wickhill/dragon-beats/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Here's how to get started with Dragon Beats!
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Here's the software you'll need to install, the API's you'll need to request, and how to use 'em all so you can start listening!
 * npm
   ```sh
   npm install npm@latest -g